Conflict of Interest - Policy Statement for Moravian University Officers and Other Persons with Substantial Influence

 3. Procedures for Addressing the Conflict of Interest: (a) The President shall, if appropriate, appoint a disinterested person or committee to investigate alternatives to the proposed transaction or arrangement; (b) the President shall exercise due diligence with respect to the transaction/arrangement, including when practicable, the gathering of appropriate data from comparable transactions/arrangements; (c) the President shall determine whether the proposed transaction or arrangement is in the University's best interest and for its own benefit, whether the transaction is fair and reasonable to the University, and whether it reflects the fair market value of the goods/services being provided and shall make its decision as to whether to enter into the transaction or arrangement in conformity with such determination.

-4. Violations of the Conflicts of Interest Policy: (a) If the Vice President of Administration has reasonable cause to believe that a covered person has failed to disclose actual or possible conflicts of interest, he/she shall inform the covered person of the basis for such belief and afford the covered person an opportunity to explain the alleged failure to disclose; and (b) if, after hearing the response of the covered person and making such further investigation as may be warranted in the circumstances, the Vice President of Administration determines that the covered person has in fact failed to disclose an actual or possible conflict of interest, he/she shall take appropriate disciplinary and corrective action.
-If the Vice President of Finance fails to make such disclosure with respect to his/her own conflicts of interest, the tasks referred to in (a) and (b) shall be performed by the Board of Trustees or a Committee thereof, or the designee of either of them.
+4. Violations of the Conflicts of Interest Policy: (a) If the Vice President for Finance and Administration has reasonable cause to believe that a covered person has failed to disclose actual or possible conflicts of interest, he/she shall inform the covered person of the basis for such belief and afford the covered person an opportunity to explain the alleged failure to disclose; and (b) if, after hearing the response of the covered person and making such further investigation as may be warranted in the circumstances, the Vice President for Finance and Administration determines that the covered person has in fact failed to disclose an actual or possible conflict of interest, he/she shall take appropriate disciplinary and corrective action.
+If the Vice President for Finance and Administration fails to make such disclosure with respect to his/her own conflicts of interest, the tasks referred to in (a) and (b) shall be performed by the Board of Trustees or a Committee thereof, or the designee of either of them.

 Records of Proceedings